 2. Clear Firing Line: A firing line is clear when, and only when, all firearms' actions are open with bolts removed or an Empty Chamber Indicator (ECI) placed in the chamber or racked or cased and all shooters acknowledge that “The Line is Clear" by stepping back and remaining behind their firing point and equipment.
 Firearms of any kind may not be handled in any way while under “The Line is Clear” status and people are forward of the firing line.

 3. Range Officer: During organized events a Range Officer (RO) will be designated by the Match Director (MD).
 One or more assistant range officers may be designated as needed.
-Such range officers and assistants may or may not wear an armband, hat, badge or some other identifying symbol.
+Such range officers and assistants may or may not wear an armband, hat, vest, or some other identifying symbol.
+The RO, ARO or MD should be wearing his CRC Membership Badge.
 It is the shooter’s duty to know who the Range Officer is at any time and obey his/her firing line commands to the letter.
 Firing line commands and procedures may vary with the customs and conditions of the sport in question at any time.

 During casual practice, the first CRC member arriving at a firing line is the Acting Range Officer (ARO) so long as he/she is present.
 The ARO is responsible for the safe operation of the range at all times.
 He/she will call “Cease Fire” as needed for target changes, ascertain that “The Line is Clear” before permitting shooters to go forward, be certain that all shooters are behind the firing line before permitting firing to resume.
 The ARO will manage the general operation and decorum of that firing line.
 All other shooters must, on arrival, determine who is the Acting Range Officer and obey all firing line commands of that person.
 When an ARO leaves the range he/she will designate another shooter to succeed as ARO and be certain that that individual is aware of his/her duties.